DataDog/integrations-core/druid/README.md

 ### Installation

 Both steps below are needed for Druid integration to work properly.
+Before you begin, you should [install the Datadog Agent][11].

 #### Step 1: Configure Druid to collect health metrics and service checks